Learn 3 different methods to clean tile floors without leaving behind streaks.

 Tips for Keeping Your Grout Clean

 Grout lines that are dirty may easily make your gleaming tiles appear dirty.
-To repair damaged or discoloured grout, you’ll need a few tools.
+To repair damaged or discolored grout, you’ll need a few tools.
 Here are some pointers to get you started:

-- Warm water and oxygen bleach: Just before using, mix two teaspoons of bleach into two cups of warm water.
-Because it can discolour coloured grout, this should only be used on white grout.
+Warm water and oxygen bleach: Just before needing, mix two teaspoons of bleach into two cups of warm water.
+Because it can discolor colored grout, this should only be used on white grout.
 Apply the solution, scrub with a brush, and then rinse with a mop or towel.

-- Steam clean: If you have a steam mop or cleaner, you may use it to clean grout without using chemicals.
+Steam clean: If you have a steam mop or cleaner, you may use it to clean grout without needing chemicals.
 To easily get inside the grout lines, use a tiny attachment.
 However, because steam dissolves sealants, it should only be used on unsealed grout or before resealing.

-- Seal the grout: Not only is unsealed grout prone to stains and discolouration, but it is also difficult to clean.
+Seal the grout: Not only is unsealed grout prone to stains and discoloration, but it is also difficult to clean.
 The grout may be readily sealed by yourself.

 Using Vinegar and Baking Soda to Clean Tiles